 Michigan voters may go to the polls in November 2018 to have their say on legal weed.

 Once legalized, the law will have to treat non-patient drivers the same as medical marijuana patients are treated now.
 This means that simply having marijuana in the system will be not be enough for a conviction.
 The prosecution would have to show that a driver was under the influence of marijuana to convict the driver.

 The possibility exists that marijuana and driving laws could one day mirror the legal scheme for alcohol and driving crimes.

-A person could still be convicted of operating while intoxicated if shown to be under the influence of alcohol, or convicted of operating while visibly impaired with a blood alcohol content of less than .08 if the person is impaired by the alcohol.
+A person could still be convicted of operating while intoxicated if shown to be under the influence of alcohol, regardless of the blood alcohol content.

 No such cutoff for a per se amount of marijuana in the system exists.

 The reason is in part because this has never really been necessary.
 Any amount of THC in the system meant a conviction – how much THC was in the system was irrelevant.